IBM/SystemML_Usage/README.md

 ### How to share your work:

-You can share your notebook by selecting the “Share” button located in the top right section of your notebook panel.
+You can share your notebook by selecting the `Share` button located in the top right section of your notebook panel.
 The end result of this action will be a URL link that will display a “read-only” version of your notebook.
 You have several options to specify exactly what you want shared from your notebook: